-From the matters communicated the audit and compliance committee, we determine those matters that were of most significance in the audit of the annual accounts of the current period and are therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation precludes any public disclosure about the matter.
+From the matters communicated to the audit and compliance committee, we determine those matters that were of most significance in the audit of the annual accounts of the current period and are therefore the key audit matters.
+We describe these matters in our report unless law or regulation precludes any public disclosure about the matter.

-Report on other legal and regulatory requirements
+Other legal and regulatory requirements

-Responsibility of the board of directors
+Responsibilities of the board of directors

-The board of directors is responsible for the preparation and the content of the directors' report on the annual accounts, the statement of non-financial information attached to the directors' report on the annual accounts and for the documents to be filed according to the legal and regulatory requirements, for maintaining the company's accounting records in compliance with the legal and regulatory requirements applicable in Belgium, as well as for the company's compliance with the Companies Code and the company's articles of association.
+The board of directors is responsible for the preparation and the content of the directors' report on the annual accounts, the statement of non-financial information attached to the directors' report on the annual accounts and other matters disclosed in the annual report, for the documents to be filed according to the legal and regulatory requirements, for maintaining the company's accounting records in compliance with the legal and regulatory requirements applicable in Belgium, as well as for the company's compliance with the Companies Code and the company's articles of association.

-Responsibilities of the statutory auditor
+Responsibilities of the joint auditors

-As part of our mandate and in accordance with the Belgian standard complementary to the International Standards on Auditing (ISA), our responsibility is to verify, in all material respects, the director's report on the annual accounts, the statement of non-financial information attached to the directors' report on the annual accounts and those documents to be filed according to the legal and regulatory requirements and compliance with certain obligations referred to in the Companies Code, as well as to report on these matters.
+As part of our mandate and in accordance with the Belgian standard complementary (revised in 2018) to the International Standards on Auditing (ISA) as applicable in Belgium, our responsibility is to verify, in all material respects, the director's report on the annual accounts, the statement of non-financial information attached to the directors' report on the annual accounts and other matters disclosed in the annual report, those documents to be filed according to the legal and regulatory requirements and compliance with certain obligations referred to in the Companies Code and the articles of association, as well as to report on these matters.

-Aspects regarding the directors' report on the annual accounts
+Aspects regarding the directors' report

-In our opinion, after performing the specific procedures on the directors' report on the annual accounts, the directors' report on the annual accounts is consistent with the annual accounts for the year ended 31 December 2017 and it has been established in accordance with the requirements of article 95 and 96 of the of the Companies Code.
+In our opinion, after performing the specific procedures on the directors' report on the annual accounts, the directors' report on the annual accounts is consistent with the annual accounts for that same year and has been established in accordance with the requirements of article 95 and 96 of the Companies Code.

 In the context of our statutory audit of the annual accounts we are also responsible to consider, in particular based on information that we became aware of during the audit, if the directors' report on the annual accounts is free of material misstatement, either by information that is incorrectly stated or otherwise misleading.
 In the context of the procedures performed, we are not aware of such material misstatement.
-We do not express and will not express any kind of assurance on the directors' report.

-The non-financial information as required by article 96, § 4 of the Companies Code, has been disclosed in a separate report, attached to the directors' report.
+The non-financial information as required by article 96, § 4 of the Companies Code, has been disclosed in the separate report, attached to the directors' report, except for the information on diversity which was integrated in the corporate governance statement.
 This statement on non-financial information includes all the information required by article 96, § 4 of the Companies Code and is in accordance with the annual accounts for the financial year then ended.
-The non-financial information has been established by the company in accordance with the GRI Standards - Core Option.
-We do however not express any opinion on the question whether this non-financial information has been established, in all material respects, in accordance with the GRI Standards - Core Option.
-Furthermore, we do not express any assurance on individual elements that have been disclosed in this non-financial information.
+The non-financial information has been established by the company based on the GRI Standards reporting principles.
+In accordance with article 144, § 1, 6° of the Companies Code we do not express any opinion on the question whether this non-financial information has been established in accordance with the GRI Standards reporting principles mentioned in this non-financial information.